-A hot wallet is a Bitcoin wallet that resides on a device that is connected to the internet.
-A wallet installed on a desktop computer or smartphone is usually a hot wallet.
+A hot wallet is a Bitcoin wallet that is connected to the internet, such as wallets installed on a desktop computer or smartphone.

 A physical or electronic log book containing a list of transactions and balances typically involving financial accounts.
 The Bitcoin blockchain is the first distributed, decentralized, public ledger.